 About - BAUM LLC, founded by David R. Baum

 BAUM LLC was founded by David R. Baum in 2018 as a boutique law firm.
-We represent a select group of individual and institutional clients in a variety of matters across multiple practice areas.
+David represents a select group of individual and institutional clients in a variety of matters across multiple practice areas.
 Prior to founding the firm, David was a long-time partner at Dentons, where he built a renowned international practice.

 SELECT REPRESENTATIVE MATTERS

-* In the most significant case concerning moral rights under French law, David successfully represented the Cy Twombly Foundation in a high-profile lawsuit against the Louvre.
-Filed in Paris in 2021, the lawsuit sought to reverse alterations in the Salles des Bronzes, an historic gallery that houses Twombly’s 3,800-square foot mural.
-The lawsuit was settled based on the museum’s pledge to reverse the alterations, including the colors of the walls, panels, and display cases.
+* In the most important case ever litigated on moral rights, David successfully represented the Cy Twombly Foundation against the Louvre.
+The high-profile lawsuit was filed under French law in Paris in 2021 to reverse alterations in the Salles des Bronzes, the historic gallery that houses Twombly’s 3,800-square foot mural.
+David secured a pledge from the museum to reverse the changes to the walls, panels, and display cases.

-* David successfully represented the Architectural Body Research Foundation against the Estate of Madeline Gins in New York Surrogate’s Court in connection with the unlawful taking of The Mechanism of Meaning, a major work of conceptual art with 82 panel canvases.
-After prevailing on a motion for summary judgment with a record that exceeded 6,000 pages, the Estate agreed in 2023 to divest the work under the supervision of the NY Attorney General and paid hundreds of thousands of dollars to reimburse legal fees.
+* David successfully represented a foundation on a claim against the Estate of Madeline Gins in Surrogate’s Court for ownership of The Mechanism of Meaning, a sprawling work of conceptual art, prevailing on summary judgment in 2023 with a record that exceeded 6,000 pages and requiring the Estate to divest the work under the supervision of the Attorney General and reimburse hundreds of thousands of dollars in legal fees.

 * David successfully represented Swiss curator Oliver Wick in two parallel actions in Switzerland and New York regarding a forged Mark Rothko painting sold by Knoedler Gallery.
 As reported by The New York Times, David won a dismissal of the claims against Wick in the Swiss courts together with a judgment for Wick's legal fees, which ultimately led to a dismissal of the case in New York.
 Wick is the only defendant in any of the Knoedler cases to win a dismissal and an award of attorneys fees.